Career Development with FootBridge

 Building Your Network

-Did you know that 85% of jobs are found through networking?
+Did you know that up to 80 percent of jobs are found through networking?
 This means that surfing the job boards isn’t necessarily going to land you your dream job.
 Getting out, meeting people, and shaking hands will have more of an impact.